Every part of life as we know it has been impacted by the emergence of the coronavirus across the globe.

 SkyMesh is working very closely with nbn™ to build satellite capacity and we’re currently expecting the new lanes to open at the end of March 2020 for the Sky Muster™ service.
 Until then, we’ll keep redirecting the traffic to keep speeds as smooth as possible while the upgrades happen.

 Starting Monday 23 March 2020 SkyMesh began gifting 10GB a week to all our Sky Muster™ and Fixed Wireless customers to help them stay connected.
-This 10GB includes the 5GB holiday data we usually give during school breaks and the recently announced nbn™ allowance.
+This 10GB will keep coming until July 2020 and includes the 5GB holiday data we usually give during school breaks and the recently announced nbn™ allowance.

 While we work with nbn™ to increase capacity on the highway, we thank you for your patience and loyalty to-date and ask that you continue to bear with us.